Murder of Jennifer Dulos: Background

 After the gradual breakdown of the marriage, in which Jennifer claimed Fotis was living an increasingly independent life, she filed for divorce in 2017, at Superior Court in Stamford.
 That same month she rented a house in New Canaan, about 70 mi southwest of Farmington, and moved there with the children.

 In her divorce filings, Jennifer wrote: "I know that filing for divorce, and filing this motion will enrage him.
 I know he will retaliate by trying to harm me in some way."
 She also stated she believed he was having an affair with his colleague, Michelle Troconis, a native of Venezuela.
 After finding out about the affair, Jennifer moved out of their home and Michelle and her daughter from a prior relationship moved in.
-Michelle was not married to the father, a former Olympic skier from Argentina.
+Michelle was not married to her daughter's father, a former Olympic skier from Argentina.
 At the time of her death, Fotis Dulos was effectively broke.

 Jennifer also alleged that Fotis had threatened to kidnap their children if she did not agree to his terms in the divorce settlement, and that he had bought a gun that year; Fotis denied making threats and claimed he bought the gun legally for home security.
 Both parents filed numerous motions claiming that the other was disparaging them.

 Jennifer had requested an emergency order of custody while the couple were given temporary joint custody of their children until the end of the divorce proceedings.
 When Jennifer again requested an emergency order of custody in early 2018, the judge found that Fotis had violated several court orders.
 In March of that year Jennifer was awarded sole physical custody, while both parents were to share joint legal custody.
 Fotis was granted supervised visitation and monitored phone calls.